RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 ##### Using custom sql queries

 You can use any valid `SELECT` statement that can be parsed by the specific downstream database.
 The values to use in `WHERE` or `ON` sections can be calculated at runtime if you specify one of the keys in the `keys` section.
+In the SQL statement you can specify field names that will be automatically populated with the right field value.
+The syntax to specify such a binding variable is a colon (`:`) followed by field name, for example `:user_id`.

 #### Using transformations